Diagrammatics for Soergel categories: Preliminaries

-in the homotopy category of the Soergel category (bimodule $R$ sits in cohomological degree 1).
-Their inverses $T_i^{-1}$ become inverse complexes
+The Rouquier complexes mentioned in the introduction are described here.
+Invertible elements $T_i$ that satisfy the braid relations become~\cite{Rou1} invertible complexes in the homotopy category of the Soergel category (with $R$ sitting in cohomological degree $-1$).
+This aligns with the fact that $T_i=v^{-1}b_i-1$ in the Hecke quotient of the braid group.
+Their inverses $T_i^{-1}$ become inverse complexes with $R$ in cohomological degree $1$, agreeing with $T_i^{-1}=vb_i-1$.
+The homomorphism from the braid group into the Hecke algebra is categorified by a projective functor from the category of braid cobordisms between $(n+1)$-stranded braids to the category of endofunctors of the homotopy category of the Soergel category~\cite{KhT}.

-with $R$ in cohomological degree $-1$.
-Homomorphism of the braid group into the Hecke algebra is categorified by a projective functor from the category of braid cobordisms between $(n+1)$-stranded braids to the category of endofunctors of the homotopy category of the Soergel category~\cite{KhT}.
+\begin{remark} Note that this convention for Rouquier complexes is opposite that found in~\cite{Rou1}, which is to say that we have flipped $T_i$ with $T_i^{-1}$.
+Presumably this arises because we are using $v$ as a parameter for the grading shift, and not $t=v^{-1}$.
+The choice of $v$ is more natural for the calculation of graded ranks of Hom spaces. \end{remark}